 Mullein is an herb that fights infection and helps to get fluids moving.
 Mullein oil is easy to make.
 It can also be bought online or at health food stores.
 Add a few drops of mullein oil to the affected ear 2-3 times each day.

-DIY Mullein Oil
+Recipe for Mullein Oil

 Fill a small jar with dry mullein leaves or flowers.
 Cover the mullein with olive oil.
 Allow this to steep for 2 weeks.
 Strain out the plant material through a coffee filter.
 (Do not use a mesh strainer as the irritating hairs from the mullein leaves will end up in the resulting oil.)
 This oil will keep for several months.